nithishreddy-alt/In-Memory-Data-Store-Assignment/README.md

-# Time Series Store Interview Project
+# In Memory Time Series Data Store Interview Project

 This project includes implementation of TimeSeriesStore.java to support efficient read and write using thread safety locks with write persistance to survive restarts